massimo-zaniboni/asterisell-v5/doc/website/content/pages/support.rst

 Main features of the application are tested by unit tests, but new releases can introduce unexpected problems on minor features.

+Asterisell is not anymore supported for new users, but only for current customers already using it.